Painting by Belynda Wilson Thomas

 Life beats down and crushes the soul and art reminds you that you have one.
 Stella Adler

 There is a fountain of youth: It is your mind, your talents, the creativity you bring to your life and the lives of people you love.
 When you learn to tap into this source, you will truly have defeated age.
 Sophia Loren

 Thank you for reading this post.
 I hope you enjoyed it.
 I hope you will come back and read some more.
 Have a blessed day filled with gratitude, joy, and love.

-If you purchase an item through the Amazon link I receive a small percentage of the sale through the Amazon affiliate link.
+If you purchase an item through the Amazon link I receive a small percentage of the sale through the Amazon affiliate program.

 The Practice: Shipping Creative Work Hardcover – Nov.
 3 2020